marianoguerra/founders-in-germany/source/financing.rst

 Banks give loans only when they are sure that they receive the borrowed money back.
 The borrower can provide this certainty himself.
 As securities one can use:

- - the success of the business idea
+ - The success of the business idea
- - own capital
+ - Own capital
- - rateable/countable securities
+ - Rateable/countable securities

 If the borrower cannot offer securities (or few securities), the private (rarely) or public guaranties of guarantee banks may help.